 Marketing Management: Diploma

-The Marketing Management Diploma is a comprehensive program designed to give you a solid, general foundation in this exciting field.
-First the emphasis is on basic business knowledge and skills then students explore intensively the discipline of Marketing, with emphasis on the job skills and experience that business demands.
-Projects with local businesses and organizations are also included to offer students real world experience.
+The Marketing Management Diploma is a comprehensive program designed to provide a solid, general foundation in this exciting field.
+Study begins with emphasis on basic business knowledge and skills, and then intensively explores the discipline of Marketing, with emphasis on the job skills and experience that business demands.
+Projects with local businesses and organizations are also included in order to provide real world experience.

 |MRKT 1199||Introduction to Marketing||3 credits|